Eeshansingh/Achieve-31/README.md

 The problem statement can be found at https://docs.google.com/document/d/1X27z_b080tR1UamYVrZKEKYOMewKCnaHXBnJvbxugDY/edit

-This code has been built, with reference to the [solution](https://github.com/mari-linhares/easy21) builty for David Silvers's RL course assignment(Easy 21)
+This code has been built, with reference to the [solution](https://github.com/mari-linhares/easy21) built for David Silvers's RL course assignment(Easy 21)